anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 ### SL Physics (SPH3UB, SPH4UB)

 IB SL Physics is one of the hardest IB courses you can take at WOSS (alongside HL Math) and they make it extra hard at WOSS.
-As the Physics syllabus has changed slightly, the content you learn and the order you learn them in will vary significantly from previous years (including me).
+As the Physics syllabus has been updated for 2024 and onwards, the content you learn and the order you learn them in will vary significantly from previous years (including me).

 This course is nearly entirely dependent on self-study.
 The amount of lessons you get is dependent on the teacher, which I will talk about later.
 You will be finding your own materials, seeking help from your fellow students, and navigating through this mess with your own knowledge and experiences.